Advancement & Opportunities

-As we fulfil our vision to connect and grow communities, we create opportunities for others to develop themselves and grow alongside us.
+As we fulfil our vision to connect and grow communities, we create opportunities for others to develop and to grow alongside us.

-We commit to helping employees grow personally and professionally through learning and opportunities for career advancement, and to fostering their well-being.
+We commit to helping employees grow personally and professionally through learning and career advancement opportunities, and to fostering their well-being.

 Human Resources Strategy